 New federal rules will limit miners' exposure to deadly disease-causing dust

 VONDA ROBINSON: One of the pulmonologists showed me - he said, you see that?
 And he said, it looks like slivers of glass, don't it?
 I said, yes, it does.
-And I mean, all that is, is just going in there and cutting.
+And I mean, all that is - it's just going in there and cutting.

 HICKS: Robinson learned that the silica comes from drilling into the rock that surrounds coal.
 She also learned that mineworkers are legally allowed to be exposed to silica dust levels twice that of any other worker in the nation.
 She wanted to change that and eventually became vice president of the National Black Lung Association.
 After years of fighting, she now has something to celebrate.